kalpitthakkar/traces/about/index.md

 ---
 layout: full-width
-title: A testament to self-obsession
+title: About
 ---

+## A Testament To Self Obsession